Plan for multiple platforms

 A similar issue exists when roaming between a single-session operating system (OS) and a multi-session OS.
 Some settings might not be applicable on the server (such as power settings or video settings).
 Furthermore, if applications are not installed similarly on each device, when I roam other issues might emerge.

 Some personalization settings (such as My Documents, Favorites, and other files that function independently of OS or application version) are much easier to manage than others.
-But even these settings may be difficult to roam when a document type is only supported on one system.
+But even these settings might be difficult to roam when a document type is only supported on one system.
 For example, a user has Microsoft Project installed on one system, but on another device that file type is not recognized.
-This situation is exacerbated if the same application is present on two systems but on one different add-ons are installed and expected by a document.
+This situation is exacerbated if the same application is present on two systems but on one system, different add-ons are installed and expected by a document.

 How does changing the way an application is installed cause issues?